 The most likely explanation is that Valentich crashed his plane.

 While it was considered unusual that no wreckage was found during the search, this was not thought of as conclusive evidence that he had not crashed.
-The difficulty of any search at sea, combined with the rough nature of the water, may have caused the wreckage to sink or disperse in such a way as to leave no trace.
+The difficulty of any search at sea, combined with the rough nature of Bass Strait, may have caused the wreckage to sink or disperse in such a way as to leave no trace.